Centre d'Art Contemporain, Geneva

 A number of videos, such as Wu Tsang and Boychild’s Duilian (2016), deal with transgendered and identity-based issues and the problems of their political representation.
 The ‘silence’ in Pauline Boudry and Renate Lorenz’s film Silent (2016) apparently refers to John Cage, but fits more proximately to the political silencing of ‘difference’.
 In the film installation the transgender performer Aérea Negrot (of the band Hercules and Love Affair) is seen singing on Berlin’s Oranienplatz, in the city’s historically left-leaning Kreuzberg neighbourhood.
 I found Boudry and Lorenz’s alignment of topics too rote and predictable but when Negrot sang ‘Dear President, Your Profile is Vague … Your enemy is your lover ...
 Are you optimistic when our country is at war?’ it felt like a timely response to a new US president and, with him, an increase in violence against difference.
 Male bonding is the subject of Yuri Ancarani’s film The Challenge (2016), an exquisitely shot feature film about falconry in oil-drenched Qatar: men are filmed relaxing in luxurious interiors, driving cars in the desert or pursuing the pointless goal of hunting pigeons using outrageously priced falcons.

-By far the most unusual, and compelling, inclusion was Serbian journalist and filmmaker Boris Mitic’s In Praise of Nothing (2016–17), a film crowd-sourced from more than 100 contributors, ranging from amateurs to better known filmmakers, such as Jørgen Leth.
-Each was asked to provide short clips that represented ‘nothing’, which Boris weaved into a 90-minute film.
+By far the most unusual, and compelling, inclusion was Serbian journalist and filmmaker Boris Mitic’s Once Upon a Nothing (work-in-progress), a film crowd-sourced from more than 100 contributors, ranging from amateurs to better known filmmakers, such as Jørgen Leth.
+Each was asked to provide short clips that represented ‘nothing’, which Boris weaved into what will ultimately become 90-minute film.
 ‘Nothing’, the cheeky faux-philosophical ‘protagonist’ of the film, is really a decoy: a platform to commission content without ‘content’.
 In the film, we are fed the kind of boiler-plate imagery that is almost everywhere today – in ads, icons, screen-savers and phones – some of it beautiful but most perfectly meaningless: the sad, sublime banality of the digital.
 Remarkably, the film, narrated by Iggy Pop, is anything but boring: Pop recites Mitic’s philosophical platitudes in jingoistic rhymes recalling advertising slogans, Silicon Valley self-help philosophy or puerile rants on Reddit: ‘If pictures create memories, What does a surplus of pictures create? / The future of shopping will not be to buy, but to eliminate.’

 A few years ago, a number of artists such as Oliver Laric and Helen Marten – updating, in a way, the appropriation tactics of the Pictures Generation – began using commercial stock photography in works where the conspicuous fakery of the image jarred against its intention for general use.
 Whereas stock photography sought a degree of universality that would allow its commercial application across a great number of contexts, Mitic’s film footage is grittier, stranger, more conspicuously ‘placed’.
 It shows the non-sites depicted in memes or Instagram humour: the kind of imagery that many of us encounter online, while in bed or in transit, and never really talk or think much about.
 It’s a dark, morose take on what it means to ‘participate’ today, when participation looks closer to extraction (of time, energy) – or, if you will, to a kind of mining.
 Dislodged of reference to any real-life ‘experience’, the video clips are a remarkable compilation of the low-brow aesthetic that we find in memes, in comment streams, or even – sadly – in politics.
 It’s a perfect mix of surface and depth that reflects something about the way we live, reading real news amid fake news, ‘liking’ photos and sharing updates: a bland addiction to half-disengagement from which we can’t fully divorce ourselves.
 In one segment of the film, the voice-over asserts: ‘There has never been a less exciting time to be behind a camera.’
 But, having just seen a number of works of undeniable relevancy and commitment, by a number of young filmmakers stemming from places far and wide, I can – with Mitic – only emphatically disagree.